GI Jill

-GI Jill (born Martha Wilkerson, 4 May 1918 — 1999) was an American disc jockey and host of GI Jive, a music program on the Armed Forces Radio Service during World War II.
+Martha Wilkerson (May 4, 1918 – February 9, 1999), known as GI Jill, was an American disc jockey and radio host, best known for presenting program's "Jack and Jill" and GI Jive, a music program on the Armed Forces Radio Service during World War II.
 She was notable for her positive effect of her personality and music selections on American troops' morale and for being "universally credited with being the No. 1 overseas attraction" on AFRS.
 By the end of January 1945 she had made 870 broadcasts.

 Background

-Jill was born Martha Wilkerson, but she never gave her real name on the air, nor did listeners know that she was married and had a young family.
-Mort Werner, her husband, was an executive in broadcasting and advertising, and he produced some of her programs.
-She had a brother who was a lieutenant in the Navy, and her inability to get letters through to him led to the development of her broadcasts.
+Jill was born Martha Wilkerson on May 4, 1918 in Virginia, her father Sexton was a title artist and designer for several movie studio's including 20th Century Fox, where her mum was a screenwriter and theatre actress.
+Robert Morton "Mort" Werner, her husband, was an executive in broadcasting and advertising, and he produced some of her programs.
+She had a brother who was a lieutenant in the U.S Navy, and her inability to get letters through to him led to the development of her broadcasts.

 Like an actress playing a role, Wilkerson considered Jill a separate entity.
 In 1966, she told a reporter: "The men overseas created Jill.
 They made her what they wanted her to be — the girl back home."

-Jack and Jill
+Jack and Jill and G.I.
+Jive

 Assuming that other servicemen had similar problems receiving mail from the folks back home, Jill conceived a radio program that featured recorded music and friendly talk.
-Officials in the United States Office of War Information approved the idea, and the Jack and Jill show was born featuring Jill and her husband.
-When he entered the Army, Jill began doing the program as a solo host.
+Officials in the United States Office of War Information approved the idea, and the Jack and Jill show was born featuring her and her husband.
+Billed as the "Jill" of the programs namesake, she never revealed her real name live on air and few knew she was married and had 2 young daughters.
+When her husband entered the Army, she began hosting the program as a solo presenter.
 The show was broadcast from San Francisco via shortwave radio.

 An article in Yank, the Army Weekly noted, "For a long time, Army authorities admit, Jill's program was the only link the men at Guadal[canal] had with the folks back home."

 In addition to popular recordings of the time, Jill's broadcasts included birth announcements and her reading letters to military men from their wives.
 Eventually, AFRS officials realized the popularity of Jill's program and moved her to Los Angeles, where she began broadcasting GI Jive daily over 400 Army radio stations.